msedek/userapi/README.md

 # userapi project deployment UBUNTU

-Open a bash console then:
+Open a bash console then:\

-#Gradle Installation
-sudo apt install gradle -y
+sudo apt install gradle -y\

 #Project Build
 - In your bash go inside the **/userapi** folder and type: **gradle bootjar**, this command will build the